chef-boneyard/chef-web-docs-2016/includes_cookbook/includes_cookbook_pattern_policy.rst

 A |cookbook type_policy| cookbook applies |chef server| policy objects to groups of nodes, including how roles, environments, data bags, and cookbook versions are applied to an organization's workflow.

+.. warning:: This approach is often done using the policy objects themselves---the roles and environments on the |chef server|---by using the run-list to define the policy and by using attributes as needed to make specific settings changes.

 Some common charactistics of a |cookbook type_policy| cookbook:

 * Is typically associated 1:1 with a |chef server| policy object